zewais/COMP2004-3-jsx-props/README.md

 # COMP2004 - Lecture 3 JSX Basics and Props

+## Package installation and running

+- Open the terminal inside the folder and run `npm install` to install the node_modules folder.
+- To run, type `npm run dev` in the terminal.

 ## Contents

 - In this lecture we will discuss how to create a simple react program using Vite library.